m-powell/marcc_examples/ex001/README.md

 Starting from the `marcc_examples/ex001` directory,

+To run this on your own MARCC account you must update the lines with `--mail-type=` and `--mail-user=` with `end` and your username respectively in the files `workerScript.scr` and `cleanUp.scr`.

-After one has a basic grasp of what the above files are doing you can run the whole Job with the following:
+After one has a basic grasp of what the files in the above section are doing you can run the whole Job with the following:

 ```
 sh MASTER.scr
 ```